kiansweeney11/Ca4015-final-assignment/README.md

 - intro.ipynb = simple outline of the assignment.
 - recommender.ipynb = contains all work regarding data cleaning, visualization, recommender systems and clustering work.
-- conclusion.ipynb = simple concluding comments on the assignment and scope for future work.
+- conclus.ipynb = simple concluding comments on the assignment and scope for future work.

 Note: recommender-past.ipynb is another system I was going to try but time constraints